loucyx/lou.codes/packages/@lou.codes/configs/README.md

 All this configurations are setup automatically by [@lou.codes/create-package][create-package] when creating a new package.

-For manual setup of each file, follow use the examples below.
+For manual setup of each file, use the examples below:

 ```json
 // .changeset/config.json